ArduPilot/ardupilot_wiki/common/source/docs/common-flir-vue-pro.rst

 -  :ref:`SERIAL2_BAUD <SERIAL2_BAUD>` = 57 (57200 baud)
 -  :ref:`SR2_POSITION <SR2_POSITION>` = 5 to send the vehicle's position to the camera at 5hz

-To allow triggering the taking of pictures during a mission or from a transmitter's auxiliary switch connect the "P3" 3-pin servo connector to the one of the flight controller's servo outputs.
+To allow triggering the taking of pictures during a mission or from a transmitter's auxiliary switch connect the "P3" 3-pin servo connector to the one of the autopilot's servo outputs.
 In this example AUX OUT 1 (aka SERVO9) is used.
 Then set the following parameters

 - :ref:`SERVO9_FUNCTION <SERVO9_FUNCTION>` = 10 (Camera Trigger)
 - :ref:`CAM_SERVO_ON <CAM_SERVO_ON>` = 1900